 - Flavor – canned mushrooms preserved in a glass jar produce a cleaner flavor verses the metallic flavor found in metal jars

-Any variety of mushroom can be used when you plan to pressure can mushrooms.
+Any variety can be used when you plan to pressure can mushrooms.
 However, we prefer the simple white mushrooms that can be found at most markets for the sake of pressure canning.
-The simple white mushroom not only cans well in regards to texture, it produces a cleaner looking product.
+The variety not only cans well in regards to texture, it produces a cleaner looking product.

 - Soaking them in cold water for roughly 10 minutes will help to loosen any dirt found on them.